-- Separate metal radiators, grates, aluminum siding, copper piping, wire and flashing, iron and steel banding from bundles, rebar and old appliances for recycling.
+- Separate metal radiators, grates, aluminum siding, copper piping, wire and flashing, iron and steel banding from bundles, rebar and old appliances for scrap metal recycling.

 - Refrigerators and air conditioners contain Freon and must be handled separately.
 If brought to the Broome County Landfill all doors must be removed and there is a $10.00 fee per unit.

 - Cabinets, light fixtures, bathtubs, sinks mortar mix, nails, screws, plumbing fittings and various other supplies may be accepted by the Broome County Eco Center.

 - Old batteries from power tools can be recycled at various store locations or at the Broome County hazardous waste facility.

 - Trees and branches from brush clearing can be chipped to use as mulch or brought to one of the local facilities to be composted.